calogica/dbt-expectations/README.md

 ### [expect_column_values_to_be_of_type](macros/schema_tests/column_values_basic/expect_column_values_to_be_of_type.sql)

-Expect a column to contain values of a specified data type.
+Expect a column to be of a specified data type.

 *Applies to:* Column